M2000Interpreter/Environment/utf8/mdlidispatch.bas.utf8.txt

 If LastErNum = 0 Then
         lngRet = IDsp.Invoke(dispid, riid, 0, CallType, params, VarRet, Excep, lngArgErr) End If
-If LastErNum <> 0 Then GoTo exitHere
+If LastErNum <> 0 Then GoTo ExitHere
 If lngRet <> 0 Then
     If lngRet = DISP_E_EXCEPTION Then
         ' CallByName pobjTarget, pstrProcName, VbMethod
         MyEr GetBStrFromPtr(Excep.StrPtrDescription, False), GetBStrFromPtr(Excep.StrPtrDescription, False)
-        GoTo exitHere
+        GoTo ExitHere
         Err.Raise Excep.wCode
     ElseIf Typename$(pobjTarget) = "GuiM2000" Then
 JUMPHERE:
-            On Error GoTo exitHere
+            On Error GoTo ExitHere
             lngRet = 0
             If UCase(pstrProcName) = "HIDE" Then